 Jackie Barragan grew up on the U.S./ Mexico border town of El Paso, Texas which inevitably informs her art and perspective.

-She also has been practicing her indigenous ceremonial traditions for over 18 years, through sweat lodges and healing practices.
 She also worked with La Mujer Obrera out of college, an organization formed to advocate for Mexican Women Labor Rights.

 Her film JOSIE has screened with the Esperanza Peace & Justice Center and Latino Resource Center in San Antonio, TX., the Femme Frontera Filmmaker Showcase, the San Diego Latino Film Festival, the Philadelphia Latino Film Festival, UTEP Women’s History Month, the Plaza Classic Film Festival and has been accepted into the El Paso Film Festival.
 On August 8th 2021 Jackie received the First Place Award and the Audience choice award at the Plaza Classic Film festival.